-Holes in Us3.4 The Architecture of the Soul(s)
+Holes in Us3.4 The Spiritual Body

 This week feels lonely, but not desperate An emptiness around me, but not within Not comparing myself to others.
 Not punishing myself for stillness, but looking deeper into it And seeing clearly who I want to be